Theory of Computation

 At the end of the quarter, grades will be assigned according to the following standards:

-A on at least 4 homeworks, B or above on project, any grade on rest of assignments.
+A on at least 4 homeworks, B or above on at least one homework, any grade on remaining homework - And:

-B or above on at least 4 homeworks, C or above on project, any grade on rest of assignments.
+B or above on at least 4 homeworks, C or above on at least one homework, any grade on remaining homework - And:

 The assigned letter grade will be the highest grade for which the standards are met.
-Engagement is used to add +/- modifiers at the end of the quarter, and won't make the difference between A/B/C etc. We may adjust the above scale to be more lenient, but we guarantee that we will not adjust the scale to make it harder to get a better grade.
+The project is also used to add +/- modifiers at the end of the quarter.
+We may adjust the above scale to be more lenient, but we guarantee that we will not adjust the scale to make it harder to get a better grade.

 The UC San Diego Academic Integrity pledge is here.
 Academic integrity violations will be taken seriously and reported to the campus-wide Academic Integrity Office.
 Key facts about academic integrity related to CSE 105: